v-rgrace/Viva/Viva/glint/setup/delete-user-data.md

 # Delete user data from Viva Glint

-In order to comply with a General Data Protection Regulation (GDPR) data subject request. a Microsoft Viva Glint Administrator can delete user data from the platform.
+In order to comply with a General Data Protection Regulation (GDPR) data subject request, a Microsoft Viva Glint Administrator can delete user data from the platform.

 > [!IMPORTANT]
 > - User data deleted from Viva Glint is automatically deleted from *any* Microsoft Viva program it's shared with.